 - Try to limit your reliance on email.
-Instead, put together small meetings in Teams or Zoom.
+Instead, put together small meetings in Microsoft Teams, Slack, or Zoom.
 Share documents on screen to help encourage teamwork and ideation.

-When hosting virtual meetings, make a point of only inviting the people who understand why they’re invited and are expected to contribute to the discussion.
+When hosting virtual meetings, only invite the people who understand why they’re invited and are expected to contribute to the discussion.
 Inviting everyone is a surefire way to decrease overall participation or frustrate those who don’t feel useful.